Grete Ellingsen

 Grete Ellingsen (born 20 January 1976) is a Norwegian politician for the Conservative Party.

 She was a State Secretary in the Ministry of Local Government and Modernisation from 2015 to 2017, serving in Solberg's Cabinet.
 She had served as a deputy representative to the Parliament of Norway from Nordland during the term 2009–2013, albeit without meeting in parliamentary session.
-She was also mayor of Sortland from 2011 to 2015.
+She was also mayor of Sortland Municipality from 2011 to 2015.

 She is educated as a jurist.
 Her board memberships include being chair of Sykehusapotek Nord and Nordnorsk Kunstmuseum.